dwendt/UniversalInject/README.md

 ### UInjectIME

-the IME that is installed.
+the IME that is installed, handles mapping our desired injectee.

 ### Exampledll